SOAR Frequently Asked Questions

 Students can use language courses to fulfill requirements of certificates as well, such as the International Engineering Certificate or Certificate in German.

 We suggest students take the appropriate language exam during placement testing to have the most options while at UW-Madison.

-Are there ways to connect with other 1st year students?
+Are there ways to connect with other incoming students?

 FIGS (First-Year Interest Groups) are available to incoming freshmen.
 FIGS are made up of three courses that have a common theme.
 There are 2 specific engineering-themed FIGS. There are also a variety of other FIG topics that may be of interest to engineering students.
 Take advantage of FIGS if you want to meet new people and take advantage of small class sizes.

 Residential Learning Communities foster community and intellectual growth outside of the classroom.

 Undergraduate Research Scholars provides the opportunity for newly-admitted students to conduct research with the guidance of a faculty member.
 The URS Seminar helps research-minded students find a community of peers with similar interests.

 UW-Madison language classes are small, interactive, meet frequently and emphasize communication in the target language.
 Students get to know each other and their instructor as they speak about themselves and the culture and language they study.